-The state is coming off one of its wettest winters in years, which left hillsides covered in grass and other vegetation.
+The rainy winter of 2016-2017 left hillsides covered in grass and other vegetation.
 That grass dried out this summer and turned into tinder, providing fuel for rapidly spreading fires often pushed by strong winds.

 An increase in the number of dead and dying trees also can exacerbate the wildfire threat, CAL FIRE officials said.
 An estimated 102 million trees have died in California due to the state's five-year dry spell and bark beetle infestation.